syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Column Width

-SfDataGrid allows you to customize the width of each `GridColumn` in the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~Columns.html) collection.
+SfDataGrid allows you to customize the width of each GridColumn in the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~Columns.html) collection.
 You can customize the column width by using the [GridColumn.Width](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Width.html) property.
-By default this property will not be assigned any value and the `GridColumn` renders in view based on the value of [DefaultColumnWidth](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~DefaultColumnWidth.html) property in SfDataGrid.
+By default this property will not be assigned any value and the GridColumn renders in view based on the value of [DefaultColumnWidth](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~DefaultColumnWidth.html) property in SfDataGrid.

 ## GridTextColumn

-[GridTextColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTextColumn.html) is derived from `GridColumn` and hence it inherits all the properties of `GridColumn`.
+[GridTextColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTextColumn.html) is derived from GridColumn and hence it inherits all the properties of GridColumn.
 It is used to host the textual content in the record cells.
-Each of the record cells in `GridTextColumn` displays the text based on the `MappingName` that associates the column with a property in the data source.
+Each of the record cells in GridTextColumn displays the text based on the MappingName that associates the column with a property in the data source.

-The following code example creates `GridTextColumn`.
+The following code example creates GridTextColumn.

 {% tabs %}
 {% highlight c# %}